nashville-software-school/client-side-mastery/book-2-martins-aquarium/README.md

 | 9   |  |  | [Automate Tips](./chapters/MA_AUTOMATE_TIPS.md) |
 | 10  |  |  | [Automate Locations](./chapters/MA_AUTOMATE_LOCATIONS.md) |

 Once you have completed all of the Core Projects, your job is to do a self-assessment.
 Click on the link below to see what this book's assessment instructions are.
-Once complete, reach out to an instructor to review your vocabulary.
+Once complete, reach out to an mentor to review your vocabulary.

 | # | 🎓  Self-Assessment |
 | --- | --- |